shahed-damer/reading-note/read03.md

  HTML
 HTML is a markup language that defines the structure of your content.
 HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
 The enclosing tags can make a word or image hyperlink to somewhere else, can italicize words, can make the font bigger or smaller, and so on.

-Semantics is the study of the meaning of words and sentences; at its simplest, it concerns with the relation of linguistic forms to non-linguistic concepts and mental representations in order to explain how sentences are understood by the speakers of a language.
+ **Semantics** is the study of the meaning of words and sentences; at its simplest, it concerns with the relation of linguistic forms to non-linguistic concepts and mental representations in order to explain how sentences are understood by the speakers of a language.
 To build websites, you should know about HTML — the fundamental technology used to define the structure of a webpage.
 HTML is used to specify whether your web content should be recognized as a paragraph, list, heading, link, image, multimedia player, form, or one of many other available elements or even a new element that you define.
+HTML (HyperText Markup Language) is the most basic building block of the Web.
+It defines the meaning and structure of web content.
+Other technologies besides HTML are generally used to describe a web page's appearance/presentation (CSS) or functionality/behavior (JavaScript).

+**Mozilla HTML**"Hypertext" refers to links that connect web pages to one another, either within a single website or between websites.
+Links are a fundamental aspect of the Web.
+By uploading content to the Internet and linking it to pages created by other people, you become an active participant in the World Wide Web.